GlobeletJS/tile-gl/README.md

   on which draw calls will be executed.
 If null, draw calls will render directly to `context.gl.canvas`
 - `.preamble`: A String containing a custom preamble for the vertex shader.
-  Must include a version statement and precision qualifier, declare the screenScale uniform, and define the functions tileToMap, mapToClip, and styleScale, as in src/preamble.glsl.
+  Must declare the screenScale uniform, and define the functions tileToMap, mapToClip, and styleScale.
 Allows for modified behavior of the transform functions, e.g. to scale and translate the tiles or adjust style dimensions such as linewidths.
 Defaults to src/preamble.glsl
 - `.extraAttributes`: For use in the loader.
-For any extra attributes defined in `.preamble`, supply a dictionary keyed on the attribute name, with values being option objects for yawgl's initAttribute method.
+For any extra attributes defined in `.preamble`, supply a dictionary keyed on the attribute name, with values being option objects for the [yawgl][] method initAttribute.

 [yawgl]: https://github.com/GlobeletJS/yawgl